-The Front Range Trail is the name for the entire system, which one day will run from Wyoming to New Mexico, along the Front Range of Colorado, for 876 miles.
-For more information on the progress of the Colorado Front Range Trail Project, visit here.
+Colorado Front Range Trail is the name for the entire trail system, which one day will run from Wyoming to New Mexico, along the Front Range of Colorado, totaling 876 miles.
+For more information on the progress of the Colorado Front Range Trail Project, visit cpw.state.co.us.

-Thanks to a generous donation from REI Colorado Springs, the Trails and Open Space Coalition in 2013 partnered with the City of Colorado Springs, the Greenway fund, and Leadership Pikes Peak to build 15 new adoptee groups for the entire length of the Greenway.
+History: In April 1982, Palmer Lake celebrated the formal opening of the New Santa Fe Regional Trail, which extends 15 miles from Palmer Lake in the north to the United States Air Force Academy in the south.
+In 2013, thanks to a generous donation from REI Colorado Springs, the Trails and Open Space Coalition partnered with the City of Colorado Springs, the Greenway fund, and Leadership Pikes Peak to build 15 new adoptee groups for the entire length of the Greenway.